oddlama/elewrap/README.md

 }
 ```

+If you use a preinitialized `pkgs` package set, make sure to add `elewrap.overlays.default` to your overlays.

 Lets say you now want to allow `telegraf` to run `sensors` with elevated permissions.
 This is achieved simply by defining a new wrapper for the target executable in `security.elewrap` and
 pointing telegraf to the new executable.